-Career interventions help individuals gain self-knowledge about where they can be satisfactory and satisfied workers (Baker and Taylor, 1998; Killeen, 1996; Whiston et al., 1998).
+Career interventions help individuals gain self-knowledge about where they can be satisfactory and satisfied workers (Baker, 1998; Killeen, 1996; Whiston, Sexton, & Lasoff, 1998).
 The interventions can also smooth job transitions by helping job changers learn which jobs are easiest for them to move into and what specific skills they need to acquire.
 Evidence also supports the effectiveness of teaching individuals job-seeking skills.
-Today's economy requires the flexibility to move repeatedly into newly configured jobs.
-Career counsellors have evidence that their interventions help smooth school-to-work transitions and movement from one job to another.
-We do not yet have evidence, but we can infer from the available data that career interventions also benefit nations in reducing unemployment, enhancing gross national product and re-stimulating discouraged workers and displaced homemakers.
+Today's economy requires the flexibility to repeatedly move into newly configured jobs.
+Career counselors have evidence that their interventions help smooth school-to-work transitions and movement from one job to another.
+We do not have evidence, yet we infer from the available data that career interventions also benefit nations in reducing unemployment, enhancing gross national product, and restimulating discouraged workers and displaced homemakers.

-6. Interests shape occupational preferences and enhance learning during training.
+6. Interests shape occupational preferences and enhance learning during training

 The measurement of vocational interests is a singular accomplishment of vocational psychology.
 Over 75 years of systematic research has produced a clear understanding of interests as a motivational construct along with a sophisticated technology for measuring vocational interests of men and women across the life span and within diverse cultures.
-Most important, this research has documented how to best communicate interest inventory results to clients in a manner that fosters their occupational self-efficacy, vocational exploratory behaviour and career decision making (Savickas and Spokane, 1999).
+Most importantly, this research has documented how to best communicate interest inventory results to clients in a manner that fosters their occupational self-efficacy, vocational exploratory behavior, and career decision making (Savickas & Spokane, 1999).
 Self-knowledge about vocational interests enhances educational and vocational decision making.
-Knowledge about a candidate's interests also can be useful in selecting individuals for training programs.
+Conversely, knowledge about a candidate's interests can be useful in selecting individuals for training programs.

-7. Personality and ability determine job performance more than interests.
-While interests are an important factor in shaping occupational preferences and predicting learning in job-training programs, they are less important in predicting job performance.
-True, it is better if interests match the content of the job; however, quality and level of job performance depend more on mental ability and certain personality traits.
-Based on a literature review of personality and work, Tokar et al. (1998) concluded that personality traits, such as conscientiousness and extroversion, are important in job performance.
+7. Personality and ability determine job performance more than interests

+While interests are an important factor in shaping occupational preferences and predicting learning in job training programs, they are less important in predicting job performance (Schmidt & Hunter, in press).
+Yes, it is better if interests match the content of the job, however quality and level of job performance depend more on mental ability and certain personality traits.
+Based on a literature review of personality and work, Tokar, Fischer, and Subich (1998) concluded that personality traits such as conscientiousness and extroversion are important in job performance.
 Furthermore, individuals with an internal locus of control fare better in transitions and in initiating social support when they encounter problems.
-Individuals who demonstrate autonomy, self-esteem and a future orientation not only plan their careers more successfully, they also become more satisfactory and satisfied workers.
+Individuals who demonstrate autonomy, self-esteem, and a future orientation, not only plan their careers more successfully, they also become more satisfactory and satisfied workers.

 8. Congruence between the worker and the job improves performance.

-The goal of career interventions is to help individuals move to increasing congruence in their interactions with the environment, as defined by job satisfaction, commitment and productivity, and contrasted with turnover, absence, tardiness and interpersonal conflicts.
-Career development specialists know from an extensive literature that person-environment fit should be an important value, not only in career interventions, but also in public policy.
-Based on a literature review, Edwards (1991: 328) concluded that "across a variety of measures, samples, job content areas, and operationalizations, Person-Job fit has demonstrated the expected relationships with outcomes."
+The goal of career interventions is to help individuals move to increasing congruence in their interactions with the environment, as operationally defined by job satisfaction, commitment, and productivity as opposed to turnover, absence, tardiness, and interpersonal conflicts.
+Career development specialists know from an extensive literature that person-environment fit should be an important value, not only in career interventions, but also in public policy about work and workers.
+Based on a literature review, Edwards (1991, p.
+328) concluded that "across a variety of measures, samples, job content areas, and operationalizations, Person-Job fit has demonstrated the expected relationships with outcomes."